lorimcco/Retention-Project/SQL_Queries.md

     r.retention DESC
 ```

-### Query 2b: In-Game Spending by Retention using WITH clause
+### Query 2b: In-Game Spending by Retention using CTE

 ```sql
 --Finds the total spent and average amount spent per player for retained and non-retained players, using two temporary tables in a WITH clause